Introduction

 Who is responsible?

-The individual project teams will manage and deliver their projects, with ongoing support from the Town Deal Board and Somerset Council.
+Somerset Council is the accountable body leading the process with the Glastonbury Town Deal Board.
+The individual project teams are managing and delivering their projects, with ongoing support from the Town Deal Board and Somerset Council.

 Community engagement

-The Glastonbury community is very much at the heart of all the projects, so a number of open day events have been held where project teams were able to gather feedback and suggestions from local residents and businesses as part of the Business Case development process.
+The Glastonbury community is very much at the heart of all the projects, so a number of open day events have been held where project teams were able to gather feedback and update local residents and businesses of progress.

 Some of the projects have evolved since the Town Investment Plan was published as a result of this community engagement and the wider Business Case process.
-Another open event was held in November 2022 to share the revised plans with the local community, as well as signposting people to the skills & training providers and support available to help them get involved in the projects.
-A further community event was held in March 2023, with the intention of making this an annual event in March each year to update the local community on progress and next steps with all eleven projects.
+Another open event was held in November 2022 to share the revised plans with the local community, as well as signposting people to the skills and training providers and support available to help them get involved in the projects.

 Business opportunities

-The Town Deal investment and projects will bring many opportunities for local suppliers and contractors over the coming years.
+The Town Deal investment and projects are bringing many opportunities for local suppliers and contractors over the coming years.
+The aim is for projects to use contractors with a 20 mile radius of Glastonbury.

-Any local businesses or suppliers that are interested in working on the Glastonbury Town Deal projects should email their contact details and a summary of their services/skills to: glastonburytowndeal@somerset.gov.uk
+Any local businesses or suppliers that are interested in working on the Glastonbury Town Deal projects should email their contact details to: glastonburytowndeal@somerset.gov.uk

 Towns Fund – Town Deals